Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 for (i in indices) {

-# Extract two consecutive blocks of 'ar'
+# Extract three consecutive blocks of 'ar', each of length 9

 ar1 <- ar[i:(i + 8)]